gokultp/gokultp.github.io/_posts/2016-08-19-a-journey-with-http.markdown

 This was my tcp server code.
 I had run it and tried to connect with my browser, by providing url as localhost:7000.
 But unfortunately nothing was happened.
-I have tried it few times but no result.
+I have tried it for few times but still no result :tired_face:.